-A new report by Dassault Systèmes and Accenture sheds light on how virtual twins, a design technology, can greatly disrupt the way we produce and consume goods to achieve much higher sustainability.
+A new report by Dassault Systèmes and Accenture sheds light on how virtual twins can greatly disrupt the way we produce and consume goods to achieve much higher sustainability.

-Virtual twins are a real-time virtual representation of a product, process or a system, which can be as complex as a whole city.
-They allow businesses and other stakeholders to design, test, and model disruptive sustainable products and processes in record time.
+A virtual twin, also called a digital twin, is a real-time computer representation of a product, process or system, which can be as simple as a plastic bottle or as complex as a whole city.
+This technology allows businesses and other stakeholders to design, test, and model sustainable products and processes in record time.

-The study looked at five cases, from consumer packaged goods to construction and cities, where virtual twins can unlock $1.3 trillion in economic value and reduce greenhouse gas emissions by 7.5 Gt by 2030.
+The study looked at five cases, from consumer packaged goods to construction, where virtual twins can unlock $1.3 trillion in economic value while cutting back 7.5 gigatons in greenhouse gas emissions by 2030.

-As the race to make our economic models more sustainable accelerates, this technology is poised to unlock transformative change in various areas of the economy.
+As the race to make our economic models more sustainable accelerates, this technology is poised to unlock transformative change across various industries.

 The 17 Sustainable Development Goals are the worldwide guidelines to achieve a better and more sustainable future for all, focusing on the end of poverty, improving health and education, reducing inequality, spurring economic growth, tackling climate change and preserving oceans and forests.
 These goals drive long-term regulations by governments, investments by the financial community, human resources incentives, and business value initiatives to instill positive change, reduce resource consumption, and reach net-zero carbon emissions.

 Dassault Systèmes is committed to achieve these goals not only by making changes to ourselves but enabling the change with our customers and partners.
 Through the 3DEXPERIENCE Lab, we are accelerating sustainable innovation by nurturing innovative start-ups whose objectives are to make positive impact to the environment, society and economy.

 Low-tech and open-source technologies to valorize plastic waste.